 We're living in a fast-paced, digitally fragmented age of communications, so it's never been more difficult and more important to get, hold and convert your audience's attention.

-That's what Pique is about.
+That's what ACDC is about.
+Attention: Capture, Direct, Convert.

-- Understand the emerging science of attention;
+- Understand the emerging science of attention

 - Be able to optimise the 3 stages of engagement;